 reports even if wages are not paid during the quarter until DWS closes the account

 or determines that the employer is exempt from reporting requirements.

-Online filing is the preferred reporting option.
+Online filing is the required reporting option.
 Employers must submit these reports

 If you are a domestic employer, you will be given the option to file quarterly or